sigreen-nokia/remote-management-tsa/docker-client/README.md

 ##This is a docker version of the remote-management-server client.
-##You can use this instead of the python which requires its own Ubuntu ec2.
+##You can use this instead of the python based server, which requires its own Ubuntu ec2.
-##As a docker it's light, easy to remove and I'd expect it to run on most laptops, servers etc.
+##As a docker it's light, easy to deploy/remove and I'd expect it to run on most laptops, servers etc.
 ##At the time of writing I've tested this docker successfully on my Synology nas and my macOS laptop.
+##One point of note is that the docker client does not include all of the security measures
+##that the Python based client installs on its dedicated host.
+##So Docker: flexible=yes, multi platform=yes.
+##           Suitable for RSA deployments.
+Not without additional security in the network layer.

-###Server install on the server you wish to connect to
+###Python based server install, install on the server you wish to connect to
-#The assumption is that you have already ran the python based server, on the secure device you wish to connect to.
-#and that it is trying to connect to your docker host on port 9000
 ```
 git clone https://github.com/sigreen-nokia/remote-management-tsa.git
 cd remote-management-tsa